 Skip to main content

-Get the Facts About Insuring Your Valuables
+Get the Facts About Valuables & Personal Property Insurance

-Get the Facts About Insuring Your Valuables
+Get the Facts About Valuables & Personal Property Insurance

 Insuring High-Value Items

-High-Value Items Insurance provides coverage for expensive, high-value items you own.
-People who possess high-value items, such as expensive jewelry, furs, antiques, or firearms, may need additional coverage.
-While your Homeowners Insurance Policy provides the first level of protection for lost, stolen or damaged property, it has limitations to the amount and type of items covered.
+Your Homeowners Insurance Policy provides the first level of protection for lost, stolen, or damaged property.
+However, it has limitations on the amount and type of items covered.
 High-value item insurance provides added protection to your existing homeowner’s policy.

 Most people don’t think they will be victims of a crime, but crime statistics tell a different story.
-Take a look at some property theft statistics.

 Why Is High-Value Item Insurance Important?